syncbuddy/.github/profile/README.md

-## Welcome to syncbuddy!
+## Welcome to repo buddy!

+`repo-buddy` handles the boring work of repository management for you.

-syncbuddy is a GitHub App that updates repositories in your organization based on the configurations and artifacts from your `.github` repository.
+It is a GitHub App that updates repositories in your organization based on the configurations in your `.github` repository.

 <!--